sriraghavi22/career-catalyst-project/README.md

 ### Frontend
 - **TypeScript**: For building a robust and scalable frontend.
-- **Hosted on Vercel**: For seamless deployment and scalability.
+- **Tailwind CSS**: For building a responsive, utility-first, and maintainable user interface.

 ### Backend
 - **Node.js + Express**: Core logic for handling API requests and business logic, hosted on Render.
 - **Flask**: Handles Python-related tasks, including Gemini API integration and web scraping.
-- **Database**: MongoDB for storing user data, resumes, and job listings.
+- **Database**: MongoDB for storing user data and job listings.
 - **File Handling**:
   - **Multer**: For handling resume uploads.
   - **Cloudinary**: For secure resume storage.